Arkady23/http.net/README.md

      -log    Size of the query log in rows.
 The log consists of two              10000 interleaved versions http.net.x.log and http.net.y.log.
 If the size is set to less than 80, then the log is not kept.
-     -less   Maximum size of small files that should be cached.
-All such         524288 files will be stored in RAM to improve performance.
      -post   Maximum size of the accepted request to transfer to the script      33554432 file.
 If it is exceeded, the request is placed in a file, the name of which is passed to the script in the environment